evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 >
 > -Derek Graham, Senior Software Engineer

+> It means forgetting about wishful thinking on timelines and instead entrusting the engineering team to take the best route to solve each problem.
+> We stay away from quick remedies and fast coding of an early-stage startup.
+Quality at pace summarizes the passion and commitment our team has to
+> build beautiful and clean software that everyone can enjoy.
+>
+> -Rhet Prieto, Software Engineer

 > For product managers, "Quality at Pace" (QAP) sets Evvnt apart from other companies that use Agile Sprints.
 > Agile Sprints result in high daily stress levels to deliver products, features, enhancements based on timelines that are projected from sizing epics, stories, tasks, and spikes.
 > However, more often than not, the sales team usually puts pressure on product managers to "deliver" on customer driven deadlines ASAP.